yilun917/Sound_Classification/README.md

 # Sound Classification

 ## Project Overview
 The objective of the project is to build and train a model to identify sound types.
-Due to the limitation of the obtained dataset, the Neural Network model is able to identify 10 types of sound including:(class number = class name)
+Due to the limitation of the obtained dataset, the Neural Network model is able to identify 10 types of sound including:('class number' = 'class name')
 0 = air_conditioner
 1 = car_horn
 2 = children_playing